r4hulp/firstresponder-ai/documents/hackathon-submission.md

 - **Development Tools:** TypeScript, Python 3.x

 ## Target Audience:

+The source code contains a working example of agent designed to cater needs of an electronic devices shop (mobile phones)'s support.
+But the agent instructions architecture is designed to be extended to cater needs of any organization.

 1. **Enterprise Contact Centers:**
    - Organizations looking to modernize customer support